MirjamOdile/babyCARDS/README.md

 Specifically, three classifiers have been trained, namely

-i) **babyCARDS**: a binary logistic classifier on complete documents by various blog-posts, twitter and facebook posts and newspaper articles,
+i) **babyCARDS**: a binary logistic classifier on complete documents by various blog/ngo/thinktank-posts, twitter and facebook posts and newspaper articles,

 ii) **climatebabyCARDS**: a binary logistic classifier on a subset on the documents in i) that mention the keywords *climate* or *global warming*,